Clark University’s Ph.D. Program in Social Psychology: An Overview

 This group consists of undergraduate and graduate students working on research related to intergroup conflict and cooperation.
 We meet weekly to discuss ongoing projects and relevant literature.
 Topics include prosocial behavior and solidarity between members of different groups, how people respond to group-based violence and victimization, and psychological processes during and in the aftermath of genocide.
 Researchers in this group use various methods, ranging from experiments and surveys to content analyses of interviews and archival materials, including oral testimonies.

-Research on Social Change, Behaviors, and Beliefs (Curtin):
+Research on Social Action (ROSA) (Curtin):

 This group conducts research related to understanding social change beliefs and behaviors, broadly defined.
 Topics include understanding how people develop critical analyses of social structures, the role that those beliefs play in commitments to social change, left- and right- wing activism, and the development of activist identities.
 The lab also includes people with interests in feminism and psychology.